Color Guide

 One aspect of colors used by the modeler which is of importance is the relative gloss or lack of same in these colors.
 The simplest guide to these colors would be to make them all flat.
 The smaller the scale of the model being built, the more the colors should tend toward “flatness”.
 Scales roughly 1/144 or larger are the only ones which I would even consider slightly moving from pure flat to either eggshell or satin finishes.
 The experienced modeler will know what to do regarding this issue.
 For the less experienced my advice would be that if you are in doubt, go flat.

-Main hull, top of funnels, steam winches, waterways, rigging, and other structures painted black.
+Main hull, top of funnels, all cargo hatch coamings except #4 (P&S),waterways, rigging, and other structures painted black.
 This is a black which has faded somewhat.
 Therefore it is actually a dark gray.

-White painted part of hull, deck houses, lifeboat hulls and other structures painted white.
+White painted part of hull, deck houses, lifeboat hulls and other structures painted white, #4 cargo hatch coamings.
 For a good scale appearance, any white should not be too bright but should be toned down with yellow or gray tinting.

-Sheer stripe between hull black and upper hull white, vessel name at bow and vessel name and port name at stern.
+Sheer line between hull black and upper hull white, vessel name at bow and vessel name and port name at stern.

-Masts, well deck dadoes, Titanic and Britannic lifeboat gunwales, deck house trim, and brass framed windows.
+Masts, well deck dadoes, lifeboat gunwales, and brass framed windows.

 Lower part of funnels